cheng-tan/vowpalwabbit.github.io/_guides/getting_started.md

 `Namespace^Feature`

 Notice that the feature `2006` uses the index 2006.
-Like other ML tools, you can use _hashes_ or _pre-computed indices_ for features in VW.
+You can use _hashes_ for features in VW, or _pre-computed indices_—as is common in other machine learning systems—.

 The advantage of using unique _integer-based feature names_ is that they are guaranteed not to collide after hashing.
 The advantage of _free-text (non-integer)_ feature names is readability and self-documentation.